Skip to main content

 4. Mentorship programs for undecided majors

 You have many peers who are also unsure of what they want to study when they matriculate.
-In order to help students navigate this decision, some schools provide mentorship programs focused on determining their interests and strengths and how they align with courses of study.
+To help students navigate this decision, some schools offer mentorship programs that focus on determining interests and strengths—and how they align with courses of study.

-Should You Pick a Research University or Liberal Arts College?
+Should You Pick a Research University or a Liberal Arts College?

 Research universities and liberal arts colleges both offer opportunities for students who are undecided about their major.